Why Does My Car Battery Keep Dying?

 4 Reasons Your Battery Might Be Dying

 When you leave your car lights on, it can drain your battery pretty quickly.
 Your headlights aren't super bright when they're off but they're still using just a little bit of power every time you turn them on.
-If you forget to turn them off before turning your key to the off position, then they will just be draining even more power from your battery.
+If you forget to turn them off before turning your key to the off position, then they can drain even more power from your battery.

 If your battery is old, it might not be able to generate as much voltage as a newer battery.
 Additionally, if you're not keeping your battery properly maintained by regularly cleaning the terminals and checking the fluid levels, then it won't be as effective at holding a charge.